 Looking at the libraries, it’s clear that Stan offers viewers more Australian content.
 But it’s sports that sets Foxtel Now apart from Stan and Netflix.
 Foxtel Now offers access to Fox Sports, ESPN, beIN, and other channels.
 At a quick count, this means you get NRL, tennis, PGA golf, NFL, NBA, Rugby Sevens, A League, cricket surfing, V8 Supercars, and F1 Grand Prix.

 .
 It’s also available on laptops with modern browsers.
 Apple Airplay and Google’s Chromecast are also compatible with Stan.
-Moreover, Stan is also available on select Smart TVs, current gaming consoles, Apple TV, Fetch TV and Telstra TV.
+Moreover, Stan is also available on select Smart TVs, current gaming consoles, Apple TV, Fetch TV, Telstra TV and Android TV.

 Netflix subscribers can watch content on almost any device.
 It is available on most modern smartphones and tablets.
 Same with modern browsers, gaming consoles, and Smart TVs.
 It’s clear that Netflix has had years of development to refine their streaming technologies.

 Foxtel Now brings Foxtel to locations with no Foxtel cable or satellite access.
 There’s no waiting around for an install.
 Just sign up and start watching with a compatible device.
-Foxtel Now works on Mac, PC, Telstra TV, and Chromecast.
-Other devices, including PlayStation 3 & 4, Xbox One and select Smart TVs are able to stream Foxtel content live in SD via the Foxtel Play app.
-Mobile viewers can access their content via the Foxtel Now app, which is designed for iPhones, iPods touch, iPads, and a large range Samsung Android phones and tablets.
+Foxtel Now works on Mac, PC, Telstra TV, PS4 and Chromecast.
+Other devices, including PlayStation 3, Xbox One and select Smart TVs are able to stream Foxtel content live in SD via the Foxtel Play app.
+Mobile viewers can access their content via the Foxtel Now app, using iPhones, iPods touch, iPads, and a large range Samsung Android phones and tablets.

 It’s pretty much a draw.
 Netflix edges ahead because of its accessibility across most devices (including older Smart TVs) while Stan’s simplicity appeals to those who don’t want to worry about different pricing levels.
 And Foxtel’s availability is a big step forward for a service that was cable-dependant.